isomerpages/singhealth-gkps/resources-and-tools/tools-and-resources/_posts/2023-09-07-post-PROMOTING SPEAKING UP FOR PATIENT SAFETY IN YOUR HEALTHCARE ORGANIZATION.md

 TeamSPEAK™ is a structured and scenario-contextualised patient safety programme co-developed by the SingHealth Duke-NUS Institute for Patient Safety & Quality (IPSQ) with Inter-Professional Faculty from Singapore Health Services (SingHealth).
-The session will provide an overview of making safe and unsafe choices, human errors and the mutual support required to speak up for safety.
-It will also introduce strategies and tools which can be applied in speaking up and in building psychological safety.

-The resourse shared here is taken from the 90-minute interactive workshop conducted at ISQua 2023.
+The resource shared here is taken from the 90-minute interactive workshop conducted at ISQua 2023.
 The session covered the sharing of concepts, tools and experiences from IPSQ, Role-play activities to provide the participants with the opportunity to apply the speaking up tools shared in the workshop.
 Objectives of the workshop:

 1. Understand Safe Choices, Human Errors & Unsafe Choices
 2. Human Choice & Fallibility